Tod M. Leaven

 Tod was selected for inclusion in the 2017, 2018, 2019 and 2020 North Carolina Super Lawyers Rising Stars® list for Military and Veterans Law.

-Tod has authored and co-authored numerous publications ranging from Veterans and military affairs to intellectual property.
+Tod is currently an Adjunct Clinical Assistant Professor of Law at the University of North Carolina School of Law, teaching Veterans Benefits and assisting in its Military and Veterans Law Clinic.
+He has authored and co-authored numerous publications ranging from Veterans and military affairs to intellectual property.
 He frequently gives lectures and CLEs on the many facets of Veterans law, specializing in advanced techniques for Veterans disability compensation.
 He founded and still runs the annual GTA Homeless Veteran Legal Clinic, which provides free legal services to homeless Veterans in Western North Carolina.
 He has been an active member and line officer with the Disabled American Veterans, Department of North Carolina.
 He is a member of local, state-wide, and national Veterans' advocacy groups; is an active member of the Buncombe County Bar Association’s Pro Bono Committee; and is a member of the local board of the Selective Service System.
 Tod currently serves as a board member on the Asheville City Noise Ordinance Appeals Board.

 Tod, his wife Jessica, and their daughters Eleanor and Abigail live in Asheville.